PtFEM/PtFEM.jl/README.md

 ##Access to CSoM models

-These are the programs as described in "Programming the Finite Element Method" by I M Smith and D V Griffiths
+These are the programs as described in "Programming the Finite Element Method" by I M Smith and D V Griffiths.

+Currently only being tested on Julia v0.4-pre.